fnafworldmodding/fnafworldmodding.github.io/docs/using-certs.md

 ## Getting a Certificate

-There are many places to get Certificates from, but the most recommended one is [KravaSign](https://kravasign.com/purchase) due to the cheap price.
+There are many places to get Certificates from, but the most recommended one is [KravaSign](https://kravasign.com/purchase) or [DxSign](https://dxsign.cc/purchase) purchase due to the cheap price.

+All private Certificates need your iDevice's UDID, you can use [KravaSign's UDID Grabber](https://udid.kravasign.com/) to obtain it.

 ## Using the Certificate